Pradyuman7/ChocoBar/README.md

 </p>

 <p align="center">
-  The usual Snackbar with more 🍫 and colours :grin:.
+  The usual Snackbar with more 🍫 and colours :tada:.
 Inspired by <a href="https://github.com/TonnyL/Light"> Light</a>.
 </p>

 ## Screenshots